pudly/schmopera-hugo/content/articles/pomegranate.md

 Kye Marshall and I are members of Yorkville's Heliconian Club, an interestingly named women's arts club formed in 1909 in response to the exclusion of women from Toronto's Arts & Letters Club.
 Mount Helicon in ancient Greece was said to be a haunt of the Muses.
 When Kye approached me about setting the Pomegranate poems to music I was thrilled, because I have always admired her skills as a cellist and composer.
 We presented the beginnings of _Pomegranate_ as five songs at the Heliconian for International Women's Day in 2014.

+>"The Pomegranate story shows the power of romantic connection that can absorb two people and make them oblivious to the larger issues surrounding them."

 Our audience loved the presentation, so, with the inspiration of the Muses and audience applause, we took a leap into the opera world and began expanding the plot of Act I, and created a second and somewhat parallel act situated in a downtown lesbian bar in 1980s Toronto.
 The inspiration for Act II came from our mutual experience of 1980s Toronto – a time of political turbulence and revolutionary change for the lesbian and gay communities; and a time in which, unlike today, there were many lesbian bars with a clandestine atmosphere similar to the Villa of Mysteries – places where we could take refuge and feel free to be our true selves.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1557425024/media/2019/05/Amanda%20by%20Pyx%20-%20Copy.jpg){{% /md %}}